ChinemeremChigbo/discord-mutual-friends-and-servers/README.md

 ### Primary Method

-If you are comfortable running JavaScript in the Developer Tools Console the following method is the easiest:
+If you are comfortable running JavaScript in the Developer Tools Console, the following method is the easiest:

 1. Login to Discord's web app: [Discord](https://discordapp.com/)
 2. Go to your browser's Developer Tools.
 In most browsers this can be done by pressing `⌘ + Option + I` on macOS or `CTRL+ Shift + I` on Windows or Linux. `F12` may also work.